Confinement and dynamical chiral symmetry breaking in a non-perturbative renormalizable quark model: A confining quark model

+This particular setup was first introduced in \cite{Capri:2014bsa,Capri:2014fsa} in order to couple the nontrivial dynamics related to the Landau gauge Faddeev-Popov operator, $-\p_\mu D_\mu^{ab}$, to non-perturbative quark dynamics.
+To describe infrared gluon dynamics (which is most probably a crucial factor for the dynamics behind chiral symmetry breaking), a non-perturbative Landau gauge fixing as the (Refined) Gribov-Zwanziger scheme can be selected \cite{Gribov:1977wm}, but also other schemes like that of \cite{Serreau:2012cg} are possible.
+For the RGZ case, we have in particular

+where $\gamma^2$ is a mass parameter related to the restriction of the gauge field path integration to the Gribov region $\Omega$, while $\tilde M^2$ and $\tilde m^2$ are dynamically generated mass scales which stabilize the vacuum \cite{Gribov:1977wm}.
+The vacuum term $\propto m^4$ is necessary to ensure compatibility with a linear renormalization group equation \cite{Gribov:1977wm,Verschelde:2001ia}, with $\zeta(g^2)$ a calculable renormalization group function.
+In general, $\gamma^2$ must obey a gap equation, given by

+In the absence of quarks, the RGZ dynamics is well compatible with lattice data\footnote{In the presence of dynamical quarks, the RGZ gluon fits have not yet been studied in detail.} \cite{Dudal:2010tf}.
+We recall here that the Landau gauge $\p_\mu A_\mu^a=0$ admits multiple solutions, thereby invalidating the standard Faddeev-Popov quantization.
+An infinitesimal gauge transform of $A_\mu^a\to A_\mu^a+D_\mu^{ab}\omega^b$ will respect the Landau gauge if $-\p_\mu D_\mu^{ab}\omega^{b}=0$, i.~e.~when the Faddeev-Popov operator $-\p_\mu D_\mu^{ab}$ has (normalizable) zero modes.
+The Gribov region $\Omega$ is defined via

+and the restriction to $\Omega$ thus removes the (at least the infinitesimal) gauge copies.
+The action \eqref{e2} -- together with the gap equation \eqref{gapeq} -- implements such restriction in a practical fashion \cite{Gribov:1977wm}.

-The additional (fermion) fields are perturbatively trivial, as the underlined piece constitutes a unity.
-Moreover, it is BRST exact \cite{Baulieu:2009xr}.
-The action is equivalent to the QCD one, in particular should its symmetry content be.
+The additional (fermion) fields appearing in \eqref{e1} are perturbatively trivial, as the underlined piece constitutes a unity.
+The first two terms can be integrated out exactly and cancel each other's contribution, while the third term $\p_\mu\xi^{ai}gf^{acb}D_\mu^{cm}c^m \lambda^{bi}$ does not play any role as it cannot be coupled to ghost number zero quantities because the ghost field $c$ appears without its antighost partner $\oc$.
+It must however be present to ensure the invariance of the new piece in the action under the (extended) BRST transformation

+The action is thus perturbatively equivalent to the case as if the new fermion fields would be absent\footnote{In the recent work \cite{Kaplan:2013dca}, a similar premise was adopted to obtain ``extended QCD''. }, in particular should its symmetry content be.
 We treat the new fields as chiral singlets, as their quadratic form is not of the usual kind.
 We nevertheless recover the chiral symmetry under